laurent22/joplin/README.md

 So far, this feature works only with the desktop application.
 The default directory where the notebooks and notes are saved to are under "JoplinFiles" under "Documents" of the user's home directory, in Linux notion: "/home/yourname/Documents/JoplinFiles/" (it can not be customized now).
 Under there, there are sub-directories based on Joplin's profile ID.
 If the user hasn't added additional profiles when using Joplin, all the notebooks and notes are saved under the "default" directory.
 Notebooks are organized as directory trees and note files are under the associated notebook folders.
 (Note, if you are running a dev version from source, the directory would be "/home/yourname/Documents/JoplinDevFiles/").

 Upon the start of Joplin when the said directories don't exist, Joplin will create them and populate them with sub-directories and files.
 Directories are named with the titles of the notebooks.
 Files are named with the titles of the notes, as: "the note title.md".
-If the note is a to-do note, it is named as "X | note title.md" (if the to-do is not completed), or "V | note title.md" (if the to-do has been completed).
+If the note is a to-do note, it is named as "X - note title.md" (if the to-do is not completed), or "V - note title.md" (if the to-do has been completed).

 You can create, update, move, delete notes or notebooks in Joplin and the files and directories are promptly updated.

 One efficiency improvement is on the frequency of saving notes during editing.
 Originally, Joplin saves the note to DB on every key stroke, which appears quite inefficient.
-Now, note is saved upon receiving the addition or extraction of a return character or a ".", or a block cut or paste, or upon change of focus (like pointer changed to title from body, or vice versa), or starting a new note.
+Now, note is saved every 60 seconds, or upon leaving the note editor.

 Rich text editor is currently not supported.